jahangir842/LLMs-offline/README.md

 **Download GGUP type model from Hugging Face:** Search the required model name in hugging face, mentioning the word "GGUP" and download it with required quantanization.

 ---

+🚀 **My Recent Project about Ollama: A Deep Dive into Model Management and Offline Testing** 🚀

+I’m excited to share my latest project on working with Ollama, an advanced tool for managing machine learning models.
+This journey took me through the installation of Ollama on both Linux and Windows systems in an isolated, offline network.
+From downloading models like ollama3.1, Gemma and mistral in GGUF format from Hugging Face, embedding them into Ollama, to testing them thoroughly using command-line tools as well as through Open WebUI — every step was a meticulous process.

+Here’s a glimpse of what the article covers:

+- **Installation Process**: Setting up Ollama in an offline environment on Linux and Windows.

+- **Model Handling**: Downloading and embedding models, and performing tests.

+- **Open WebUI Setup**: Integrating Open WebUI with Ollama in Docker format and running comprehensive tests.

+If you're interested in learning more about working with machine learning models in offline scenarios, check out the detailed article below.
+Dive into the steps and commands that made this project a success!

+🔗 [Read the full article here] [[Insert Link](https://www.linkedin.com/pulse/how-deploy-ollama-offline-environment-jahangir--utb0f/)]

+#MachineLearning #DataScience #Ollama #ModelManagement #OfflineTesting #Docker #AI #TechProjects #Linux #Windows #HuggingFace #GGUF #WebUI #ModelIntegration